-The ADP7112 uses the EN pin to enable and disable the VOUT pin under normal operating conditions.
+The ADP7118 uses the EN pin to enable and disable the VOUT pin under normal operating conditions.
 When EN is high, VOUT turns on, and when EN is low, VOUT turns off.
-For automatic startup, tie EN to VIN.
+For automatic startup, EN can be tied to VIN.